ankane/multiverse/README.md

 rails generate multiverse:db catalog
 ```

-This create a `CatalogRecord` class for models to inherit from and adds configuration to `config/database.yml`.
+This creates a `CatalogRecord` class for models to inherit from and adds configuration to `config/database.yml`.
 It also creates a `db/catalog` directory for migrations and `schema.rb` to live.

 `rails` and `rake` commands run for the original database by default.
 To run commands for the new database, use the `DB` environment variable.
 For instance: